gramineproject/graphene/Examples/openjdk-ledger/README.md

 # Ledger with OpenJDK

-This directory contains a Makefile and a template manifest for the popular version of OpenJDK (as of this writing, version 11).
+This directory contains a Makefile and a template manifest for a popular version of OpenJDK (as of this writing, version 11).
 This was tested on a machine with SGX v1 and Ubuntu 18.04.

 The Makefile and the template manifest contain extensive comments and are made self-explanatory.
 Please review them to gain understanding of Graphene-SGX